yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 The `CWebUser` class in 1.1 is now replaced by [[yii\web\User]], and there is no more `CUserIdentity` class.
-Instead, you should implement the [[yii\web\IdentityInterface]] which is much more straightforward to implement.
+Instead, you should implement the [[yii\web\IdentityInterface]] which is much more straightforward to use.
 The advanced application template provides such an example.

+Please refer to the [Authentication](security-authentication.md), [Authorization](security-authorization.md), and [Advanced Application Technique](tutorial-advanced-app.md) sections for more details.

 URL Management
 --------------

-URL management is similar to 1.1.
-A major enhancement is that it now supports optional parameters.
+URL management in Yii 2 is similar to that 1.1.
+A major enhancement is that URL management now supports optional parameters.
 For example, if you have rule declared as follows, then it will match both `post/popular` and `post/1/popular`.
-In 1.1, you would have to use two rules to achieve the same goal.
+In 1.1, you would have had to use two rules to achieve the same goal.

 ```php